oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 **Q: Am I supposed to participate in all tutorials and presentations?**

 Yes.
 While we understand that not all topics may be 100% relevant to you we want to maximize engagement.
-Note that we post the lessons and videos online later, so if you are interested in only a portion of the OHW consider that an option rather than taking someone spot.
+Note that we post the lessons and videos online later, so if you are interested in only a portion of the OceanHackWeek consider that an option rather than taking someone's spot.

 ---